The History of the Sweatshirt

 The rise of extreme sports in the 1980s, such as windsurfing, surfing and skateboarding, injected a new level of 'cool' into the sweatshirt.
 For windsurfers and surfers, the sweatshirt became a practical component of beachwear, a casual garment that's hardwearing, utilitarian and utterly practical.
 The sweatshirt provided the apparent solution to quick warmth post-ocean exercise, facilitating drying by absorbing excess water.
 Today, we have the change-robe poncho as a practical solution for changing and drying at the beach.

-Mistral sweatshirts since 1976 have offered some of the finest quality designs for your ocean sports lifestyle.
-Practical, cool, collectable and forever a favourite, no fuss, essential casual living garment.
-Invest in something you'll love and wear, over and over again, to become not just a garment but an old friend and a comforter.
+Since 1976, Mistral sweatshirts have offered some of the finest quality designs for your ocean sports lifestyle.
+They are practical, cool, collectable, and forever a favourite, no-fuss, essential casual living garment.
+Invest in something you'll love and wear repeatedly to become a garment, an old friend, and a comforter.